 Curcumin in medical applications

 Curcumin is a natural yellow pigment.
-It is formed in the rhizome of the turmeric plant.
-This secondary plant ingredient has anti-cancer, antioxidant and anti-inflammatory effects.
-It is therefore used in various medical indications, including cancer treatment.
-There is scientific evidence that curcumin can alleviate the side effects of chemotherapy and improve its effectiveness.
-A number of clinical studies are currently underway on its use in cancer.
-For a purely herbal substance, there is a surprisingly high number of scientific publications on its use in cancer.
-You can find a selection of them here.
+It is produced in the rhizome of the turmeric plant.
+This secondary plant substance has anti-cancer, antioxidant, and anti-inflammatory effects.
+It is therefore used in various medical applications, including cancer treatment.
+There is scientific evidence that curcumin can mitigate the side effects of chemotherapy and improve its effectiveness.
+Several clinical studies on its use in cancer are currently underway.
+For a purely plant-based substance, there is a surprisingly high number of scientific publications on its use in cancer.
+A selection of these can be found here.

-Curcumin is not water-soluble and is therefore not well absorbed via the gastrointestinal tract.
-Various pharmacological methods can be used to improve absorption, e.g. the use of various "carrier substances".
-Preparation as a spray for the oral mucosa has been shown to enable particularly good absorption.
+Curcumin is not water-soluble and is therefore not well absorbed through the gastrointestinal tract.
+Various pharmacological methods can be used to improve absorption, e.g., the use of various "carrier substances."
+It has been proven that preparation as a spray for the oral mucosa enables particularly good absorption.

 Further information